rockstor/rockstor-doc/ups-setup/ups_setup.rst

 -----------

-NUT stand for `Network UPS Tools <http://www.networkupstools.org/>`_ and is a collection of packages that enables the communication between UPS systems and their protected equipment.
+NUT stand for `Network UPS Tools <http://www.networkupstools.org/>`_ and is a collection of GPLv2 licenced packages that enables the communication between UPS systems and their protected equipment.
 It also has the facility to share this information on the local lan so that equipment that is powered by the UPS but is not directly connected to the ups data wise can be informed of the critical mains